CodeWCBrandon/fairyOS/README.md

-# 🧚 Fairy OS
+# 🧚 Sentinel OS

-**Fairy OS** is an experimental operating system that integrates **AI capabilities** at its core — aiming to blur the boundary between system software and intelligent computing.
+**Sentinel OS** is an experimental operating system that integrates **AI capabilities** at its core — aiming to blur the boundary between system software and intelligent computing.

 ---

 ## 🌟 Overview

-Fairy OS is a next-gen OS project designed from the ground up to:
+Sentinel OS is a next-gen OS project designed from the ground up to:
 - Provide native support for **AI-enhanced user experiences**
 - Explore how artificial intelligence can manage, optimize, and assist with system operations
 - Serve as a platform for experimenting with intelligent task scheduling, adaptive UI, and contextual automation